pulumi/pulumi/docs/design/formats.md

 ### MuPack

 MuPack is the unit of sharing and reuse, and includes high-level metadata about the module's contents, in addition to its modules, types, functions, and variables.
-Each MuPackage can be either a "library" -- meant solely for sharing and reuse -- or it can be an executable "blueprint"" -- in which case it can create a MuGL cloud topology all on its own.
+Each MuPackage can be either a *library* -- meant solely for sharing and reuse -- or it can be an executable *blueprint* -- in which case it can create a MuGL cloud topology all on its own.

 MuPack uses a "JSON-like" type system so that its type system is accessible to many MetaMus.
 This eases Internet-scale interoperability and facilitates cross-language reuse.
 This type system may be extended with custom types, including